mpv-player/mpv/DOCS/man/options.rst

     Play video with window border and decorations.
 Since this is on by default, use ``--no-border`` to disable the standard window decorations.

-``--fit-border``, ``--no-fit-border``
-    (Windows only) Fit the whole window with border and decorations on the screen.
-Since this is on by default, use ``--no-fit-border`` to make mpv try to only fit client area with video on the screen.
-This behavior only applied to window/video with size exceeding size of the screen.

 ``--on-all-workspaces``
     (X11 and macOS only)
     Show the video window on all virtual desktops.